 Our finances were very tight at the time.
 (Well, even tighter than normal.)
 My husband had begun a new church, and our old house had just sold over two years on the market.
 The threat of foreclosure was like a wave coming to shore that had crashed and dissipated before it could overtake us, but our feet were still drenched.

 I just accepted that I would just have that hole for a while to match the brokenness that we were experiencing.
 My husband had other plans.
-It was a priority to him to fix my ring.
+It was a priority for him to fix my ring.

 The wedding ring was a symbol of our marriage and my importance to him.
 It was a financial priority that it was fixed.